Helping women get better sleep by calming the relentless 'to-do lists' in their heads

 No one person can change a culture that discourages sleep.
 But when faced with her own sleeplessness, Tampa mom Katie Krimitsos started a podcast called Sleep Meditation for Women, a soothing series of episodes in which she acknowledges and tries to calm the stresses typical of many women.

-That podcast alone averages about a million unique listeners a month, and is one of 20 podcasts produced by Kritmisos's firm, Women's Meditation Network.
+That podcast alone averages about a million unique listeners a month, and is one of 20 podcasts produced by Krimitsos's firm, Women's Meditation Network.

 "Seven of those 20 podcasts are dedicated to sleep in some way, and they make up for 50% of my listenership," Krimitsos notes.
 "So yeah, it's the biggest pain point."